Security-Onion-Solutions/securityonion-docs/setup.rst

 Setup
 =====

 Setup will configure Security Onion services and has options for a variety of :ref:`configurations <configuration>`.
+The following screenshots are from an EVAL installation with all services enabled.
+Your screens make look a little different depending on what options you choose.

 .. image:: https://user-images.githubusercontent.com/1659467/87330029-f5f1e300-c505-11ea-8a8d-2a5cbf0eeeed.png